How To Create An Amazing App Icon

 Doing so will help take the guesswork out of picking the best app icon design and help you choose the one that best resonates with your target audience.

 If you’re releasing your app on Android, you can simply use the Google Play A/B testing feature.
-If you’re releasing your app for iOS or on another app store, try A/B testing your app with your Facebook audience – it’ll cost you some money, but the insight you’ll gain will be worth it.
+This is ideal for all Android app icons.
+If you’re releasing your app for iOS or somewhere other than the Google Play Store, try A/B testing your app with your Facebook audience – it’ll cost you some money, but the insight you’ll gain will be worth it.

 You may be able to find a free app icon maker online, but you’re better off using quality design software or partnering with a professional graphic designer.
 That way, you end up with a well-designed icon that’s original and avoid having to work within the constraints of the free program (since it may only offer a few different fonts and images).